graeme-winter/microbit-tutorials/README.md

 # Controlling the LED

-Lighting up the LED with the microbit is not interesting.
+Lighting up the LED with the micro:bit is not interesting.
 More interesting is to control it from Python!
 So what you need to do is move the (+) crocodile clip from the 3V connector to the 0 one: this is something called a general purpose input / output (or GPIO) which